 Do you have a lot of knowledge already?
 You may want to use an AP or CLEP exam to get out of some of your college hours.

 AP stands for Advanced Placement.
 If your school has any AP classes, you can get credit for courses by scoring a high score on the exam (usually by scoring a 3 or 4).
-This is great for testing out of courses like college writing, college algebra, world history, etc. The great thing about AP tests is that they are paid for by your high school so you don't have to pay for them out of pocket.
-They are extremely lengthy tests though and you have to be really prepared for them to make a good grade on them.
+This is great for testing out of courses like college writing, college algebra, world history, etc. The great thing about AP tests is that they are paid for by your high school.
+You won't have to pay for AP tests out of pocket.
+They are lengthy tests, though.
+You have to be prepared for them to make a good grade on them.

 There is also a CLEP test.
 CLEP stands for College Level Examination Program.
-These tests run about $100 a piece (which is a fraction of the cost of a college course) but they also require a lot of preparation to master.
-Your school may have a limit on how many hours they will allow you to CLEP out of too, so remember that as you are deciding which tests to take.
+These tests run about $100 a piece (which is a fraction of the cost of a college course.)
+They also require a lot of preparation to master.
+Your school may have a limit on how many hours they will allow you to CLEP out of.
+Remember that as you are deciding which tests to take.

 Graduating in four years is not an easy feat.
 With so many distractions and the difficulty of college courses, more people are taking a longer time to graduate.
 For me, I graduated in four years out of necessity.
-I couldn't afford to spend longer than four years on my college degree, but you may have another reason for wanting to graduate on time.
+I couldn't afford to spend longer than four years on my college degree.
+You may have another reason for wanting to graduate on time.
 Whatever your reason, I hope this advice has helped you out!